Ukraine crisis: Russia begins military drills in Belarus | DW | 10.02.2022

 Macron told reporters that he had made proposals of "concrete security guarantees" to Putin, proposals which Putin described as "realistic" and could form a basis for further joint steps.

-On Tuesday, Macron traveled to Kyiv to speak with Ukraine's president, Volodymyr Zelenskyy.
+On Tuesday, Macron traveled to Kyiv to speak with his Ukrainian counterpart Zelenskyy.
 Upon arriving in Kyiv, Macron told reporters that he had received assurances from Putin that Moscow "won't be initiating an escalation" in the conflict.

 German Foreign Minister Annalena Baerbock also made a two-day visit to Ukraine.
 In Kyiv, she vowed solidarity with Ukraine, despite Berlin's refusal to send weapons to the country.
 Baerbock then went to the front line in eastern Ukraine to get a firsthand account of the humanitarian and military situation.